anurag-inias/anurag-inias.github.io/docs/misc/display.md

 - DCI-P3 Overage: 100% *(+26)*
 - Brightness: 500 \\(cd/m^2\\) *(+200)*

-I'm now using `NE160QAM-NZ1`, and **it's great!**.
 Even up close, my eyes can't discern any two pixels apart.
 It's more vibrant, more bright.
 There is enough room now on screen to tile 4 different windows on each corner.

 ## Tools needed